Heapy/awesome-kotlin/README.md

 * [LouisCAD/Splitties](https://github.com/LouisCAD/Splitties) - A family of small Kotlin libraries for delightful Android development including View DSLs

 ### <a name="android-projects"></a>Projects <sup>[Back ⇈](#android-projects-subcategory)</sup>
+* [VMadalin/kotlin-sample-app](https://github.com/VMadalin/kotlin-sample-app) - Android Sample App using modular, clean, scalable, testable Architecture written in Kotlin following the best practices with Jetpack
+* [halilozel1903/KotlinTutorials](https://github.com/halilozel1903/KotlinTutorials) - It's a project that contains lessons and examples about Kotlin programming language.
+* [android-password-store/Android-Password-Store](https://github.com/android-password-store/Android-Password-Store) - Android application compatible with ZX2C4's Pass command line application.
+* [PatilShreyas/NotyKT](https://github.com/PatilShreyas/NotyKT) - NotyKT is a complete Kotlin-stack (Backend + Android) application built to demonstrate the use of Modern development tools with best practices implementation.
+* [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
+* [AmrDeveloper/Linkhub](https://github.com/AmrDeveloper/Linkhub) - Free and open source effective link management app with no ads.
 * [WilderPereira/ftwfy](https://github.com/WilderPereira/ftwfy) - The real life Command/Ctrl + F - Android App that uses the Mobile Vision API to allow you to search for any occurrence of a text in a digital document.
 * [halilozel1903/LearnKotlinProgramming](https://github.com/halilozel1903/LearnKotlinProgramming) - Let's Learn Kotlin Programming ❤️
-* [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
 * [adrielcafe/GreenHellCompanionApp](https://github.com/adrielcafe/GreenHellCompanionApp) - Unofficial companion app for the game Green Hell.
 * [WilderPereira/lmgtfyGen](https://github.com/WilderPereira/lmgtfyGen) - Simple Android App to generate Let Me Google That For You urls.
 * [inshiro/Kodesh](https://github.com/inshiro/Kodesh) - Free and open source Bible for Android